DIY Under Bed Storage Drawer

-How to Make a Under Bed Storage Drawer
+How to Make a DIY Under Bed Storage Drawer

 Make the Cuts

 First decide the size drawer you’d like to have.
 My drawer is 2’ x 3’.
-When deciding the size, I started my measuring my shoes to figure out how large the drawer would need to be to hold eight pair.
+When deciding the size, I started by measuring my shoes to figure out how large the drawer would need to be to hold eight pairs.

 - Plyboard – Cut to 2’ x 3’

 - Pine Board – Cut 2 pieces to 36”